trnamanh12/UET-Deep-Learning-paper/README.md

 The MT component explores different neural network architectures for translating text from one language to another.
 It includes:

-- **RNN**: Implementation of Recurrent Neural Networks for machine translation.
+- **RNN**: Recurrent Neural Network-based MT models and related scripts.
-- **Transformer**: Utilization of the Transformer model for more efficient translation.
+- **Transformer**: Transformer-based MT models and related scripts.

 - **FineTuning**: Fine-tuning pre-trained models on specific machine translation tasks.

 Data for machine translation can be found [here](https://huggingface.co/NlpHUST/t5-en-vi-small).

 ### Question-Answering (QNLI)

-The QNLI component focuses on fine-tuning and evaluating models on the Question-Answering Natural Language Inference task.
+**QNLI**: This subdirectory is dedicated to the Question Natural Language Inference (QNLI) task.

+- **Finetuning**: Scripts and configurations for fine-tuning QNLI models.
+- **RNN-QNLI**: Recurrent Neural Network-based QNLI models and related scripts.
+- **S-BiDAF**: Scripts for the S-BiDAF model applied to QNLI tasks. ( Simplified-BiDAF)
+- **S-QAnet**: Scripts for the S-QAnet model applied to QNLI tasks. ( Simplified-QAnet)

 Data for the QNLI task can be found [here](https://huggingface.co/datasets/nyu-mll/glue).